-Leaving the high mountains for good, U.S. 12 continues 68 miles east to Shawmut, Ryegate and Roundup, where a short overlap exists with U.S. 87.
+Leaving the high mountains for good, U.S. 12 continues 68 miles east to Shawmut, Ryegate and Roundup, where there is a short overlap with U.S. 87.
 The US route follows the Musselshell River east from Roundup 36 miles to Rosebud County.
-Bending back southward, U.S. 12 enters Hammond Valley of the Yellowstone River to merge with Interstate 94 east at Forsyth for a 47-mile concurrence to Miles City.
+Bending back southward, U.S. 12 enters Hammond Valley of the Yellowstone River to join Interstate 94 east at Forsyth for a 47 mile concurrency to Miles City.

-The final 88 miles of U.S. 12 takes the route east from Exit 141 of I-94 across The Pine Hills to Plevna and Baker.
+The final 88 miles of U.S. 12 takes the route east from I-94 at Exit 141 across The Pine Hills to Plevna and Baker.
 U.S. 12 departs the state west of Marmarth, North Dakota.